This post may contain affiliate links. Read my full disclosure policy.

 Immunity-boosting Foods are those that feed and support our Microbiome (our gut) our first line of defense against disease and illness, and nourish our bodies with vitamins and minerals, and are rich in polyphenols.

-- Foods rich in PROBIOTICS (Naturally fermented foods like Kimchi, Kraut, Yogurt, Miso, Tempeh, Kombucha, Sourdough, etc.)
+- Foods rich in PROBIOTICS (Naturally fermented foods like Kimchi, Kraut, AC Vinegar, Yogurt, Miso, Tempeh, Kombucha, Sourdough, etc.)

-- Foods that are high in PREBIOTICS (organic fruits and veggies- asparagus, apples, artichokes, garlic, onion, cold potatoes, raw green beans, Jerusalem artichokes, slow metabolizing starches like beans, sweet potatoes).
+- Foods high in PREBIOTICS (organic fruits and veggies- asparagus, apples, artichokes, garlic, onion, cold potatoes, raw green beans, Jerusalem artichokes, slow metabolizing starches like beans, sweet potatoes).